 Vermentino is an intriguing variety with chameleon-like qualities.
 Aromas of jasmine and white nectarine lead to a textural palate that is savoury, saline and vibrant all at the same time.
 A hint of toastiness, some zesty spice and a crisp minerality all add to the allure.

-The fourth release of Pecorino from Ian & Suzanne Little and definitely the best so far.
-Loads of white flower, crunchy pear and that trademark line of acidity, perfect summer wine!
+The fifth release of Pecorino from Ian & Suzanne Little and definitely the best so far.
+Loads of white flower, crunchy pear and that trademark line of acidity.

 The Little Gem has an extra dimension of texture from the oaked component showing complex minerality with a lovely aromatic crispness that make it appealing as a young wine and indicates an ability to age for further complexity.